Guide to the Practice of

 Praying Breath Prayer

 Breath Prayer is a very flexible way to pray.
 It can easily adjust to the time you have.
 You can pray it in the calm of your home, on a busy metro, or walking through your city.
-Its simplicity and repetition make it an ever present invitation to pray.
+The simplicity and repetition make it an ever present invitation to pray.

 Step 1: Set aside time to pray.

 Have a sense of the time you have to pray.
 It is helpful know beforehand the time you need to finish your time of prayer.
 We should try to conclude our prayers with time before what is next in our day.
-It makes it easier to bring calm and peace with us into the rest of our day.
+This makes it easier to bring calm and peace with us into the rest of our day.
 Checking in with yourself, your calendar, and the rest of your day helps you stay present while praying.

 Step 2: Select or Create your Prayer.

 There is no such thing as a perfect prayer.
 We encourage you to not spend too long searching or creating your prayer.
-If you would like, the Jesus Prayer is included here for you to use.
+If you would like, the Jesus Prayer is here for you to use.

 Inhale: Jesus Christ, Son of God,